 Nepal at a glance

-Percentage of population living below the poverty line: 25.2%
+Percentage of population living below the international poverty line: 15%

 We are working in 18 districts: Kaski, Lamjung, Gorkha, Myagdi, Baglung, Parbat, Chitwan, Bajura, Udayapur, Illam, Bara, Parsa, Rautahat, Banke, Bardiya, Kathmandu, Lalitpur and Bhaktapur.